 We have learned that confronting creationism is not a scientific matter but rather a political one.
 To engage creationism it does not suffice to line up all the evidence and arguments in support of evolutionary theory.
 Instead, scientists have to get out and operate on all platforms where creationists are active.
 This includes giving public lectures, writing op–eds and articles in popular magazines, weeklies and newspapers as well as discussing the issue in television and radio broadcasts, developing and maintaining Web sites on evolution, and via exhibitions.

-What, then, changes YEC minds?
+So, what changes YEC minds?

 I’ll tell you what, and use myself as an example.
 I read a lot of books on my mission (my stories here and here.)
 I mistakenly traded a good Nibley volume for something called Using the Book of Mormon to Counter Falsehoods in Organic Evolution.
 It poked a few scientific holes in evolution and then drew heavily on Joseph Fielding Smith and others to make an argument from authority.
 In spite of being a doctor’s kid and a science nerd in high school, I wasn’t terribly well versed in philosophy of science or biology.
 I didn’t embrace YEC, but I did become quite skeptical of evolution.
 Fast forward two years.